jaballer/postmark-mcp-server/tool-examples/sendEmail.md

 ### to:
-jabaltorres@gmail.com
+jabal@fivetwofive.com

 ### subject:
-Meeting Reminder - Message Stream
+Meeting Update - tracking tag

+### tag:
+tracking

 ### textBody:
 I wanted to remind you about our upcoming team meeting scheduled for tomorrow at 2:00 PM EST in Conference Room A. We'll be discussing the quarterly reports and planning our strategy for the next quarter.